Secret ingredients to quality software

 Figure: Good example - Devs reviewing a PR on a call - no merge debt!

 Pull Request templates are a great way to communicate expectations to developers.
-You should can create different PR templates for different types of PRs.
+You should create different PR templates for different types of PRs.
 For example, you can have a PR template for bug fixes, a PR template for new features, and a PR template for refactoring.
 You are also able to create specific PR templates for specific code paths.

-When creating a PR template, think of how you can help developers create great PRs
+When creating a PR template, think of how you can help developers create great PRs.

 no pr template